mcauduro/retail/lab2/instructions/lab2.md

 10. In this next screen, you can edit the Lambda source code.
     * For 'Runtime' select 'Node.js 8.10'.
     * And for source code, copy paste the file ```AnnotateRetailDataAnalytics.js```.
+    * Take a look at the comments in the source code to clarify (just conceptually) what we're doing with this Lambda function.

     ![Configure Lambda Firehose Processor - Source Code](images/configure_lambda_firehose_processor_source.png)